afraenkel/course-fairness-webpage/assignments/inequity-analysis.md

 guidance.
 You will likely use a subset of the data and a large pretrained CNN (that you tweak) to start.

-### Option XX: Find your own topic
+### Option 4: Find your own topic

 You may also propose your own investigation!
-More to come here, soon.
+If you are interested in finding your own topic, you must discuss the idea with course staff (instructor or TA) before starting.

+*Note*: One difficulty here, is finding a dataset that has information about the groun that you are writing about.
+One option, if a dataset has names in it (e.g. public salary/loan data), is to use census data to make a best guess at an individual's gender/race from their name (as in DSC 80).

 ## Requirements for writing and style